Wild translation surfaces and infinite genus: Basics on translation surfaces and their singularities

-Note that for a translation surface which is not finite there exist examples where the metric completion is not compact as well as where it is not a surface.
-For the first one consider the Eudlidean plane $\mathbb{R}^2$ and for the second one the baker's map surface studied by Chamanara in \cite{chamanara_04} or all of the examples in \autoref{sec_generalizations}.
+Note that there exist examples of translation surfaces which are not finite and such that the metric completion is not compact but a surface as well as ones such that the metric completion is compact but not a surface.
+For the first one consider the Euclidean plane~$\mathbb{R}^2$ and for the second one the baker's map surface studied by Chamanara in \cite{chamanara_04} or the icicled surface that is defined in \autoref{exa_icicled_surface}.

-For a translation surface $(X,\omega)$ we call the points in $\overline{X} \setminus X$ \emph{singularities} of $(X,\omega)$.
-In contrast to finite translation surfaces very exciting behaviour of singularities can occur.
-We will distinguish between different types of singularities:
+For a translation surface $(X,\mathcal{A})$ we call the points in $\overline{X} \setminus X$ \emph{singularities} of $(X,\mathcal{A})$.
+In contrast to finite translation surfaces, very exotic behaviour of singularities can occur.
+Consider for example the open disk $B(0,1) \subseteq \mathbb{R}^2$.
+It is a translation surface where the set of singularities is the unit circle, hence not discrete.
+This leads to the undesirable feature that for every point in the surface and every direction in $S^1$, the geodesic flow from that point in this direction is only defined for finite time.
+This behaviour makes it quite hard to study dynamical properties, so we restrict ourselves to a certain class of translation surfaces in this article.

+\begin{conv}[Translation surfaces have discrete singularities] For all translation surfaces in this article, the set of singularities is discrete in the metric completion, i.e.\ for each singularity $\sigma$, there exists an $\epsilon > 0$ such that $\sigma$ is the only singularity in $B(\sigma, \epsilon) \subseteq \overline{X}$. \end{conv}

+This convention makes it also possible to distinguish different types of singularities in the following way.